 Are you ready to be a RedRover Responders volunteer?
 Please read the volunteer qualifications.

-To become a RedRover Responder, follow the following three steps to complete training:
+To become a RedRover Responder, follow these three steps to complete training:

 1. Register to attend a workshop.

-To secure a seat in a workshop and receive access to the Self-Paced Online Training, register to attend a specific workshop location.
+To secure a seat in a workshop, register to attend a specific workshop location.
 Locations are added on a rolling basis.
-Join our list to be notified of future training.
+If you do not see a workshop currently listed for your area, join our list to be notified of future training.

 3. Attend the workshop